-Tracking is considered effective in rail transports as well.
+Tracking is considered effective in rail transport as well.

-Tracking with monitoring always enhances the security of the transported cargo, especially in the rail terminals where a lot of criminal activity takes place.
+Tracking with monitoring always enhances the security of the transported cargo, in the rail terminals where a lot of criminal activity takes place, but also during planned and unplanned stops during transportation.